Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 Class = "River"
 ```

-> If it is noticed that compute nodes are missing from Hardware State Manager, refer to [2.3.2 Known Issues](#hms-smd-discovery-validation-known-issues) to troubleshoot any Node BMCs that have not been discovered.
+> Troubleshooting: If any compute nodes are missing from HSM database, refer to [2.3.2 Known Issues](#hms-smd-discovery-validation-known-issues) to troubleshoot any Node BMCs that have not been discovered.

 Choose a node from those listed and set `XNAME` to its ID.
 In this example, `x3000c0s17b2n0`:
 ```bash